 What methods (i.e., attendance figures, surveys, press reviews, etc.) of evaluation will be used to evaluate the success of your proposed program/project?
 Evaluation of your proposed project should be anchored by the questions you hope to answer via your evaluation procedures and whom you hope to provide with evaluative feedback about your program.
 Common questions might be: Who attended this program/project (demographic characteristics)?
 How did they learn about the activity?
 How many attended: Did the activity meet the attendees’ expectations (like/dislike, suggestions given for improving the activity in the future)?
 Who responds to theses evaluations?

+Address the organization’s efforts to ensure equal access and opportunity. (attach policies in the support section.)
+The applicant organization must have established policies and procedures which address diversity, as well as nondiscrimination against persons with disabilities.
 Marion Cultural Alliance requires that all funded programs are open to the public and grantees make programs/events/projects accessible to persons with disabilities.
 Describe your organization’s efforts to make this program/event/project accessible to the public.
 Specifically, buildings and facilities (including historic facilities) are physically accessible for the general public and employees.
-Programmatic accessibility including, but not limited to: publi contact information, accessible electronic materials, accommodation for various disabilities.
+Programmatic accessibility including, but not limited to: public contact information, accessible electronic materials, acccomodation for various disabilities.